-Jim Snidero grew up in Camp Springs, Maryland.
+Jim Snidero grew up in Camp Springs, Maryland, just outside of Washington, DC .
 Musically nurtured from a young age, both at home and in his school music program, Snidero began to quickly show promise as a musician.
-As a teenager, Snidero studied with the great Phil Woods and matriculated at the world-renowned jazz program at North Texas State University (now known as the University of North Texas) in 1977.
+As a teenager, Snidero studied with the great Phil Woods and was a member of the famed One O’Clock Lab Band at the world-renowned jazz program at the University of North Texas.
 Studies with another saxophone great—Dave Liebman—helped Snidero to reach the next level as a musician and, ultimately, helped him to make the decision to move to New York at the conclusion of his college years.

 After arriving in The Big Apple in 1981 at age 23, Snidero first appeared on the jazz radar when he joined Brother Jack McDuff’s band, recording 3 albums with a jazz giant.
 That proved to be the first of many notable sideman stints for the then-budding saxophonist.
 Word of his skills quickly spread, leading Snidero down other avenues with the Mingus Big Band, saxophone icon Frank Wess, the Toshiko Akiyoshi Jazz Orchestra, Eddie Palmieri, and Frank Sinatra (Duets II, Capitol), to name just a few.